 Fancy biking through some of the most epic vineyard scenery in all of New Zealand?
 I mean, not much sounds better to me than a bike ride on a sunny day through stunning Gibbston Valley and stopping at any vineyard you fancy en-route.

-Part of the Queenstown Trail ‘Great Ride’ network, this biking track begins at the Kawarau Bridge – home of the world’s first bungy jump.
-Watch thrill-seekers jump before you embark on your bike ride.
+Part of the Queenstown Trail ‘Great Ride’ network, this biking track begins at the Kawarau Bridge – home of the world’s first bungy jump!

 From here, follow the signs for the Gibbston River Trail.
 Be sure to stop at Gibbston Valley Winery first, you will have to cross the highway to get there, but it’s a lovely winery with a popular restaurant, cheese shop, New Zealand’s largest wine cave, and gift shop.